Sign In / Sign Out

-The Cronkite School is home to one of only two current Hubert H. Humphrey Fellowship programs in journalism in the United States.
-The State Department program, in partnership with the Institute of International Education, brings 10 to 15 mid-career journalists and professional communicators from developing countries to the Cronkite School each year for 10 months.
+The Cronkite School is home to the only Hubert H. Humphrey Fellowship program in journalism in the United States.
+The State Department program, in partnership with the Institute of International Education, brings mid-career journalists and professional communicators from developing countries to the Cronkite School each year for 10 months.

-Other major international initiatives include Cronkite study abroad programs, overseas faculty research projects and invited scholars and professionals in residence and training for emerging international journalists through programs such as the Edward R. Murrow Program for Journalists through the U.S. Department of State’s International Visitor Leadership Program.
+Other major international initiatives include faculty-lead Cronkite study abroad programs, overseas faculty research projects, invited scholars and professionals in residence and training for emerging international journalists through programs such as the Edward R. Murrow Program for Journalists through the U.S. Department of State’s International Visitor Leadership Program.

 Cronkite Global Initiatives seeks to: